thewalkingtoast/table-pager/README.markdown

 	* Provide your own function to customize the drawing behavior of tablePager.
 	* Must return the complete HTML as a string or a jQuery object.
 	*
+    	* Parameters:
+    	*   - response - raw Ajax response
+    	*   - options - a JavaScript object literal with this tablePager's settings
+    	*               (e.g., options.pageSize, options.ajaxData, etc)
+    	*
+    	* Signature:
+    	*   callback(response, options)*
+	*
 	*/
 	requestCallback: _drawTable,

+	/**
+	* Before request callback.
+Allows you to be notified before a
+	* request to the server is made.
+If false is returned, tablePager
+	* will cancel the request.
+	*
+	*/
+	beforeRequestCallback: null,

+	/**
+	* After request callback.
+Allows you to be notificed after a
+	* request has finished (post requestCallback).
+Useful for any
+	* additional UI setup, etc. Returns do nothing.
+	*
+	*/
+	aferRequestCallback: null,

 	/**
 	* The jQuery selector for the 'first button' in the pager.
 	*
 	*/
 	firstButton: ".first-page",

 	/**
 	* The jQuery selector for the 'previous button' in the pager.
 	*
 	*/
 	prevButton: ".prev-page",

 	/**
 	* The jQuery selector for the 'next button' in the pager.
 	*
 	*/
 	nextButton: ".next-page",

 	/**
 	* The jQuery selector for the 'last button' in the pager.
 	*